mdditt2000/openshift-4-7/standalone/README.md

 # OpenShift 4.7 and Container Ingress Controller Quick User-Guide for Standalone BIG-IP

 This user guide is create to document OpenShift 4.7 integration of CIS and BIG-IP.
-This user guide provides configuration for a standalone BIG-IP configuration using OVS Networking
+This user guide provides configuration for a standalone BIG-IP configuration using OpenShift SDN

 ## Environment parameters